abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/3-Problem-solving.md

     - EX: `while nums[i] == nums[i+1]: i+= 1`
   - or if you are inside a `for` loop, you can check if the current element is equal to the **previous element**, if so, skip it by using `continue`
     - EX: `if nums[i] == nums[i+1]: continue`
+- If you want to use **Tail Recursion** in your solution, make sure to let the interviewer know that you are using it, as it's not supported in all languages
+  - not supported in `python` and `java` but supported in `javascript` and `c++`

 ---